ADVICE & FAQ's

 This is entirely dependent on the qualification you undertake, but the instructors will advise of the applicable expiry timeframes.
 These will also be printed on your certificates.
 More information can be found in the description area for each course.

 At present we do not offer accommodation unless this is booked as part of a corporate package.
-We do, however, have some great deals with local hotels that we can pass on.
-Feel free to contact a member of our staff prior to find out more, either by phone 0151 708 9785, or via email email@example.com
+We do, however, have some great deals with some local hotels that we can pass on.
+Feel free to contact a member of our staff prior to find out more, either by phone 0151 708 9785, or via email firstname.lastname@example.org

 Specific information for each course we run is viewable for the majority of our course pages, the details are included at the bottom of this page within the booking calendar.
 Alternatively feel free to email us email@example.com or call for more information on 0151 708 9785 where our team will be happy to assist.